Chr15w1986/Python_PP3/README.md

 6. Type `git clone` and then paste the URL you copied in step 4
 7. Press `Enter` to create your clone

-## HOW TO MAKE A LOCAL CLONE
+## How to make a local clone:

 If you need to make a local clone:

-1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Javascript_PP2
+1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Python_PP3
 2. Under the repository name, above the list of files, click `Code`
 3. Here you will have two options, `Clone` or `Download` the repository
 4. You should close the repository using HTTPS, clicking on the icon to copy the link